-- Go to Mailing tab > Select Recipients (appears under Start Mail Merge group)> Use an Existing List.
+- Go to the Mailing tab > Select Recipients (appears under Start Mail Merge group)> Use an Existing List.
 A new Select Data Source window will pop up.

 - Again a pop-up window named Select Table will appear.
-Click on OK to select the table from your excel sheet for labels.
+Click on OK to select the table from your Excel sheet for labels.

 Step #5 – Add Mail Merge Fields

 This is the step where your well-formatted column headings will make sense.
 If you feel you have some labels not assigned proper columns, you can change the same.
 It’s that easy.